 Leaves are both basal and stem.
 Leaves have a long elliptic to lanceolate shape, usually without hair and are widest just above the middle.
 The basal leaves are longest, up to 10 inches long and 1-1/2 inches wide.
 Stem leaves reduce in size gradually (the usual case) abruptly or sometimes not at all, but in any case, they are numerous but not densely packed on the stem.
 Middle stem leaves average 4-1/2 inches long and 3/8 inch wide, while the upper stem leaves will average 2-1/2 inches by 1/4 inch.

-The floral array is a spike of button shaped, 3/4 to 1 inch long flower heads, longer than wide but not more than 1 1/2 times as long as wide, with a noticeable ascending stalk up to 2 inches long, the stalk with small leafy bracts; heads not densely packed but a little separated.
+The floral array is a spike of button shaped, 3/4 to 1 inch long flower heads, longer than wide but not more than 1 1/2 times as long as wide, with a noticeable ascending stalk up to 2 inches long, the stalk with small leafy bracts which graduate into the phyllaries; heads not densely packed but a little separated.
 A stem can have 3 to 60 heads.

-Flower heads hold 19 to 80 florets (var. novae-angliae has 35 to 60) which have a pinkish purple corollas with funnelform throats, usually with hair on the inside and the 5 corolla lobes spread outward.
-The stamens are not exserted but the style is long and deeply bifurcated and because of the number of florets, the styles give a feathery appearance.
-The phyllaries of the flower head are in 4 to 5 series, oblong-obovate to broadly obovate, unequal in size.
+Flower heads hold 19 to 80 florets (var. novae-angliae has 35 to 60) which have a pinkish purple tubular corollas with funnelform throats, usually with hair on the inside and the 5 corolla lobes spread outward upon opening.
+The five stamens surround the single style and are not exserted when the floret opens, but the style is long and deeply bifurcated and exserted and because of the number of florets, the styles give a feathery appearance to a head of open flowers.
+The phyllaries around the flower head are in 4 to 5 series, oblong-obovate to broadly obovate, unequal in size.
 Tips are broadly rounded and spreading, but not recurved nor tightly appressed.
 These are usually without hair but may have translucent margins.
 These are green with some shading to purple during flowering.

 Seed: Fertile flowers produce an obconic dry ribbed seed, (a cypsela) 4.5 to 6 mm long, that has bristly hair attached for wind dispersion.
 Seeds require 60 days of cold stratification for germination.